tobiscode/disstans/docsrc/disstans/compiled.rst

 described in detail in [blewitt16]_.
 It selects pairs of timestamps for a one-year period (within a specified tolerance, and not crossing the specified step times), but relaxes that assumption if no match can be found.
-Since there is a lot of iteration, the (slightly modifiedfor NumPy) Fortran code provided by the author is included here for speed.
+Since there is a lot of iteration, the (slightly modified for NumPy) Fortran code provided by the author is included here for speed.

 * *t* is the array of timestamps in decimal years,